Zdzisław Najmrodzki: Criminal history

 During the early 1980s, Najmrodzki organized a gang of car thieves.
 Over two years, they stole over 100 FSO Polonez cars, the only vehicle model they took.
 To steal a car, a thief would peel off the seals of the back window, remove the glass, and crawl inside the vehicle, to then start the car using cables.
 The gang members also broke into the town halls to steal blank documents and stamps that they later used to fabricate the cars' documentation.
 The stolen cars were usually disassembled into parts, which were then sold.
 Some cars were also sold at the auto auctions.
 While doing so, Najmrodzki had a rule that stolen vehicles should be sold only to people who "profit from the poor and weak", and focused on rich clients.
 The cars were always quickly sold, due to competitive prices.
 Efforts to stop the gang included the formation of a Civilian's Militia special group under the code name "Polonez".
 Najmrodzki managed to escape from the authorities several times, but eventually, on 3 March 1983, he was caught after a car chase outside Warsaw.
 He was imprisoned in the Mokotów Prison at Rakowiecka Street, Warsaw.
-On 5 February 1985, he was transported to the headquarters of the Civilians' Milita in Mostowski Palace.
+On 5 February 1985, he was transported to the headquarters of the Civilians' Militia in Mostowski Palace.
 While being interrogated by a militia officer, Najmrodzski knocked him down using his handcuffed hands, then stole the key to the handcuffs and the ID card from the officer's pocket.
 He escaped the building, showing the ID card to the duty officer at the exit.
 The Civilians' Militia ordered an increase in the intensity of the search for Najmrodzki, making him a more wanted person than the members of the Solidarity movement.
 The increased intensity of the search was announced on television and in newspapers, and he was referred to as a "dangerous bandit".
 In his criminal activity, he focused on theft, avoiding fights, and he never killed anyone.

 Najmrodzki divorced his wife and started dating a 24-year-old woman, for whom he bought a villa near Warsaw.
 He gained a degree of public sympathy because he was perceived as a person who stole national property, which was seen as "nobody's".